riyazdf/dockercon-workshop/README.md

     `apparmor-utils` will install our two tools, as well as other helpful tools.
 For more information about this package, read [Ubuntu's guide](https://help.ubuntu.com/lts/serverguide/apparmor.html).

+2. Let's use these tools with the Firefox app.
+Let's start with automatically generating AppArmor profiles with `aa-genprof`:

+	`sudo aa-genprof firefox`

+	You should see your terminal go into an interactive mode -- this is AppArmor watching the Firefox app.
+Go ahead and open the Firefox app and browse some websites, maybe download some content, and generally exercise usual web-browsing behavior.
+If you go back to the terminal running `aa-genprof`, you can press `s` to view events from the system log and decide whether or not to include these events in your AppArmor profile as an allow or deny statement.
+When you're done, press `f` to finish -- you can view your profile in `/etc/apparmor.d/usr.bin.firefox` on an Ubuntu machine.

+	You can also use `aa-autodep` to automatically generate profiles, but this command will create an even more minimal profile.

+	To further refine an existing profile, `aa-logprof` operates in the same manner as `aa-genprof` but for amending a profile by scanning logs.

-2. Debug AppArmor profiles with `aa-complain`: as described earlier, AppArmor has a "complain" mode of operation that does not actively block any violations to its security profile, but will instead log these events.
-This is a fantastic tool for debugging, let's try viewing docker's default profile:
+3. Debug AppArmor profiles with `aa-complain`: as described earlier, AppArmor has a "complain" mode of operation that does not actively block any violations to its security profile, but will instead log these events.
+This is a fantastic tool for debugging, let's try viewing our Firefox profile:

-    `sudo aa-complain /etc/apparmor.d/docker`
+    `sudo aa-complain /etc/apparmor.d/usr.bin.firefox`

-    You can confirm that this set the `docker-default` policy to complain mode by running `apparmor_status`.
+    You can confirm that this set the Firefox policy to complain mode by running `apparmor_status`.
 To view any complaints from apparmor, run `dmesg`.
-Unfortunately an `aa-complain` equivalent is not currently supported in Docker (but pull requests welcome!)

-3. Automatically generating AppArmor profiles with `aa-genprof`

-4. Refining profiles with `aa-logprof`